 Hey!

-I am a low-temperature experimental physicist fascinated by the strange and beautiful world of quantum fluids.
-At the University of Nottingham, I explore the hydrodynamics of superfluid helium and the behaviour of quantum vortices.
-I created the largest superfluid vortex flows ever made, which act as powerful simulators of black hole physics.
-This research brings together condensed matter, general relativity, and quantum field theory, and was published in Nature in 2024.
+I work as a permanent researcher at Institut Néel in France, where I explore the hydrodynamics of superfluid helium and the behaviour of quantum vortices.
+In my previous role at the University of Notingham, I created the largest superfluid vortex flows ever made, which act as powerful simulators of black hole physics.
+This research, bringing together condensed matter, general relativity, and quantum field theory, was published in Nature in 2024.

 Outside the lab, I am passionate about sharing the excitement of science.
 During my time at Charles University, I helped lead national physics and math competitions Výfuk and Náboj Junior.
 Many of the intriguing problems that appeared in these competitions are now published in two books I co-authored.
+I have also led the development of Photon Bricks, a hands-on laser interferometer built from LEGO bricks that makes cutting-edge physics both playful and accessible.

 I was born in 1994 in Trenčín, Slovakia.